 - Bachelor of Urban and Regional Planning (BURPl)

 Entrance and program-specific scholarships are available.
-Current Ontario secondary school applicants are automatically considered for guaranteed and competitive entrance scholarships.
-There are many other program‑specific and university‑wide scholarships that require applications.
-Find more information about scholarship eligibility and deadlines.
+We automatically consider current Ontario high school applicants for guaranteed and competitive entrance scholarships.
+There are many other program-specific and university-wide scholarships that require applications.

-To be eligible to apply for residence space, you must receive and maintain an active offer of admission to a full‑time undergraduate degree program at Ryerson.
+To be eligible to apply for a space in residence, you must receive and maintain an active offer of admission to a full-time undergraduate degree program at Ryerson.
 Residence applications are available to approved students in early January.